yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

 TODO:
 =====
 - Api integration tests:

-	*NOT ABLE TO MAKE REQUEST.PUT AND DELETE NODE REQUESTS ON MOCHA TESTS WORK, but they work testing them with jQuery at rest_test.html*
+	*CHECK IF THE PROBLEM WITH PUT AND DELETE IS SOLVED WITH THE LAST ADDED ALLOWCROSSDOMAIN TO APP FILE* *NOT ABLE TO MAKE REQUEST.PUT AND DELETE NODE REQUESTS ON MOCHA TESTS WORK, but they work testing them with jQuery at rest_test.html*

 	- resources: